Fluffy8unny/platos_beamer/README.md

 5. **Configure your game** in the TOML configuration files.

 You can use both the raw images and silhouette masks to drive your game logic, making it easy to create new interactive experiences that leverage physical movement and computer vision.

+## Implementing a Custom Subtractor

+If you want to add a new silhouette/background subtraction method, implement the engine's `BackgroundSubtractor` trait and register your subtractor in the background-subtractor selector (the pipeline).
+The repo already includes examples you can follow: `src/bg_subtract/naive.rs`, `src/bg_subtract/of.rs`, and `src/bg_subtract/test.rs`.

+Key points:
+- The trait requires two methods:
+  - `apply(&mut self, input_img: Mat) -> Result<MatExpr>` — produce a mask (MatExpr) from the input image.
+  - `reset(&mut self, background_img: Mat)` — optional: reinitialize internal state with a background image.
+- Use OpenCV types (`opencv::core::Mat`, `MatExpr`) and return `opencv::Result<...>`.
+- Keep any persistent state (e.g., `prev_img` for optical flow) inside your subtractor struct.

 ---